 Dyspraxia is a brain-based motor disorder.
 It affects fine and gross motor skills, motor planning, and coordination.
-It’s not related to intelligence, but it can sometimes affect cognitive skills.
+Although it can affect cognitive skills, it’s not related to intelligence.

 Into adolescence and adulthood, symptoms of dyspraxia can lead to learning difficulties and low self-esteem.